 The following scholars participated in the Buddhism and Economics Track of the conference: Knut Ims (Norwegian School of Economics, Bergen), Luk Bouckaert (Catholic University of Leuven), Rita Ghesquière (Catholic University of Leuven), Hendrik Opdebeeck (University of Antwerp), Manas Chatterji (Binghamton University, NY), Sanjoy Mukherjee (Indian Institute of Management, Shillong), Zoltan Valcsicsak (Hungary-Bhutan Friendship Society, Budapest), and Peter Daniels (Griffith University, Brisbane) .
 Finally I was not able to attend to conference but I produced a video presentation on „Buddhist Economics” for the conference.

-I finished 2015 by reflecting on Angelic Economics.
-Angels are non-physical beings who perform benevolent acts as intermediaries between God (or Heaven) and Earth.
+I finished 2015 by reflecting on the possibility of an “Angelic Economics”.
+Angels are non-physical beings who perform benevolent acts as intermediaries between God (or Heaven) and the Earth.
 The role of angels includes protecting and guiding human beings, and carrying out God’s tasks.
-What is remarkable about angels is the fact that they do good things without consuming physical matter or energy and hence they do not make any negative impact on the geochemistry of the Earth.
-The ecological footprint of angels is zero but their overall impact on socio-ecological well-being is highly positive.
+What is remarkable about angels is the fact that they do good things without consuming physical matter or energy.
+The ecological footprint of angels is zero but their overall impact on socio-ecological well-being is usually highly positive.
 This kind of beings are needed for restoring the economy of the Earth.

 Giotto’s Angel in Cappella Scrovegni in Padua